 - Upgrade works at the junction of L4026 and L40262;

-- All associated ancillary development, landscaping and reinstatement works.
+- All associated ancillary site development, drainage, landscaping and reinstatement works.

 The Proposed Development will result in increased renewable electrical capacity, which will, in turn, reduce the utilisation of fossil fuels within the national power grid.
 Given the Irish Government’s commitment to decarbonising the electricity network in Ireland, this development represents a positive step towards that goal.
 The Proposed Development will also contribute to meeting the national greenhouse gas emissions reduction targets and have a positive effect on climate change.